 If you’re suffering with knee pain and instability, our team of sports medicine physicians can help.
 Board-certified sports medicine doctors at University Hospitals are highly skilled in the diagnostics and treatment of any sports injury, including torn cartilage.
 Our goal is your goal - to minimize your knee cartilage injury symptoms and allow you to return to your active lifestyle.

-Best Surgical Options for Knee Cartilage Tears or Knee Injuries
+Cartilage Tears or Knee Injuries – The Best Surgical Options

 - Implanting your own healthy cartilage cells into the damaged area

-- Arthroscopic surgery to remove or repair pieces of torn cartilage
+- Removing or repairing pieces of torn cartilage through arthroscopic surgery

-When surgery is the best knee cartilage damage treatment path, our orthopaedic surgeons and sports medicine physicians collaborate to determine the best option for each patient’s individual goals.
-Our experts in minimally invasive surgical interventions can repair the injury and offer you faster healing, less bleeding, and a speedier recovery.
+When surgery is the best treatment path for a cartilage tear knee injury, orthopedic surgeons and sports medicine physicians at University Hospitals collaborate to determine the best option for each patient’s individual goals.
+Our experts in minimally invasive surgical interventions can repair the cartilage damage and offer you faster healing, less bleeding, and a speedier recovery.

 High-Level Imaging Used for Knee Cartilage Injury